The Sexual Assault Epidemic No One Talks About

 On Feb.
 22, two days after the assault, McClain called Pennsylvania State Police Trooper Shamus Kelleher, who had investigated the rape.
 She told the officer that Pauline had changed her story and now said the sex acts had been consensual and that Pauline said she "enjoyed it."

 But when Kelleher asked to talk to Pauline, McClain refused to let Pauline speak.
-In his report, Kelleher noted that McClain's claim that Pauline had agreed to sex with the boys had been made "solely" by McClain "and was not in any way verified by the victim even after requested by this Trooper."
+In his complaint, Kelleher noted that McClain's claim that Pauline had agreed to sex with the boys had been made "solely" by McClain "and was not in any way verified by the victim even after requested by this Trooper."

 Kelleher already had a sense of Pauline.
 He had taken her statement two days before, when she was "visibly upset and I observed her to be crying," he reported, as she talked about the assault.
 Pauline had told him she never wanted to see the two boys again.